Chapter 5. COM Servers

 Inproc server registration for classes and for

-the server itself occurs in the call to the DllRegisterServer
+the server itself occurs in the call to the DllRegisterServer entry point.
+This method delegates the

-work to a specialization of CAtlModule
+work to a specialization of CAtlModule that is used only

-for inproc servers; this class is called CAtlDllModuleT
+for inproc servers; this class is called CAtlDllModuleT.

 1template <class T>